-Art Restoration of Sculptures by Maya Lin
+Restoration of Two Large Sculptures by Maya Lin

-The sculptures are now in excellent condition after nearly 12 years in disrepair.
-Most importantly, the staff know all the ‘secrets’ for keeping these works running well without the further expense of my services.
+The sculptures are now in excellent condition after nearly twelve years in disrepair.
+Most importantly, the staff know all the 'secrets' for keeping these works running well without the further expense of my services.

 A Little History

 Maya Lin created these sculptures for our consulate in Istanbul in 2003.
 These works were commissioned by FAPE.

 She recently lectured at Smith College where I had the pleasure of introducing myself and telling her about the restoration project.
 We had a nice brief chat, and she is a truly impressive individual.

 - Art Conservation of the World’s Tallest Buddha

 - Sculpture Restoration at the Winfield House in London